jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 ```

 Will show the toast further down and further right.
-The toast can also be injected with a custom layout, which requires more complex Kotlin, explained [here](https://developer.android.com/guide/topics/ui/notifiers/toasts#CustomToastView).
+The toast can also be injected with a custom layout,
+which requires more complex Kotlin, explained [here](https://developer.android.com/guide/topics/ui/notifiers/toasts#CustomToastView).
-The `text`, `view`, `gravity`, and `duration` of the toast are all the elements the developer can control when working with this very straightforward component.
+The `text`, `view`, `gravity`, and `duration` of the toast are all the elements the developer can control when working with this relatively straightforward API.

 ### Notable Features & Details